Passamaquoddy Loop Hike: Go Clockwise for the Win at Virginia’s Shenandoah National Park

 You’ll want to go clockwise – trust me, clockwise – though somehow I still ended up going counter-clockwise.

-Honestly, there is no benefit to choosing one direction over the other, though you will have a far easier time connecting to each segment if you hike this loop clockwise.
+There is no benefit to choosing one direction over the other, though you will have an easier time connecting to each segment if you hike this loop clockwise.

 In going counter-clockwise, I encountered the same dilemma I had before in finding an unmarked trail section.
 Blurgh.